Shortrope/19-days-of-docker/Chap8.OrchestratingContainers.md

 |up| creates and starts containers.|
 |version| prints the version of Docker Compose.|

+`docker-compose` commands:
-`docker-compose` commands must be run from the directory that contains the docker-compose.yml file Each `docker-compose.yml` file is considered a project.
-The directory name is used by default as the project name.
+-  must be run from the directory that contains the docker-compose.yml file
+- Each `docker-compose.yml` file is considered a project
+- The directory name is used by default as the project name.

 You `build` the images/services with